Boldizsarb/Devops_com619/documentation.md

 * The top bar will include a button that is exclusively visible on smaller screen sizes, allowing users to toggle the visibility of the sidebar, providing them with enhanced control over their browsing experience.

 ### React

-In order to enhance user experience, we have implemented the use of React to render the content of our pages.
-By leveraging JavaScript to handle data transmission to and from the database, we ensure that all functionalities are readily accessible to the user.
-This approach enables us to provide a faster and safer experience while utilizing minimal resources.
-Additionally, we have developed a separate "common.js" file to streamline the management of common components across all pages, such as the topbar, sidebar, and footer.
+* React is utilized to render page content for an improved user experience.
+* JavaScript manages database communication, ensuring accessibility of all features.
+* This approach prioritizes speed, security, and resource efficiency.
+* A "common.js" file centralizes common components (e.g., topbar, sidebar, footer) for streamlined management across all pages.

 * To utilize React, it is essential to import the React library and its corresponding file into the HTML page:
 ```